AFP Algorithm and a Canonical Normal Form for Horn Formulas

 Repeat until no more changes are made: {\alph{enumi})} \begin{enumerate} \item Merge the clauses with the same antecedents. \item For each clause \(\alpha \rightarrow \beta\), if there is a clause \(\kappa \rightarrow \gamma\) such that \(\kappa \subset \alpha\), then replace \(\alpha \rightarrow \beta\) with \(\alpha \cup \gamma\rightarrow \beta\) \end{enumerate} At the end,

 c) Delete all clauses \(\alpha \rightarrow \beta\) that \(\beta \subseteq \alpha \).

 d) Change all clauses \(\alpha \rightarrow \beta\) to \(\alpha \rightarrow \alpha \cup \beta\).

 As there are finite variables, and at each iteration only some clauses are merged or the size of some antecedents increases, the iteration (and algorithm) end in polynomial time.
-Properties 1, 2, and 3 of the normal form will be fulfilled by a, (c and d) and b respectively. \end{proof} \begin{thm} Let \(H^* = \bigwedge_i \p{\alpha_i \rightarrow \beta_i}\) be a normal form formula of the target function for the AFP Algorithm.
+Properties 1, 2, and 3 of the normal form will be fulfilled by a, (c and d) and b respectively. \end{proof} AFP Algorithm \cite{AFP92} uses a learning protocol to make membership queries to a certain formula (the formula is not explicitly given), and outputs an equivalent formula.
+In the following, we give a slightly different version of AFP Algorithm.

+In the rest of this section, we shall prove that the normal form is canonical, and that the output formula of AFP Algorithm is in normal form.

+\begin{lemma} Let \(H^* = \bigwedge_i \p{\alpha_i \rightarrow \beta_i}\) be a normal form formula equivalent to the target formula for AFP Algorithm.
 While there are still antecedents of \(H^*\) which are equal to no antecedent of \(H\) (equivalently to no \(s \in O\)), there will be a negative counterexample.